Quickstart

 The recommended first run for a human at a terminal.
 The wizard walks you through every choice, shows defaults, and explains the trade-offs.

-To skip the wizard inside a session that is a TTY (CI on a pty, scripted demos):
+To skip the wizard — including inside a session that is a TTY (CI on a pty, scripted demos) — defenseclaw init exposes two init-only multi-connector flags.
+These do not exist on quickstart:

 Path B — Zero prompts (defenseclaw quickstart)